FAQ: Field Service

 The most important resource is a supervisor, who is available and to whom the students are accountable.
-We encourage regular meetings with the students to check on progress and provide support.
-Other resources could include office space, office supplies, project supplies, project travel, trainings and financial support.
-Some Capstone partners provide small stipends or an hourly wage to students but it is not required.
-The school also asks that partners provide an orientation to the project, organization and the community.
+We encourage regular meetings with the students to check on their progress and provide support.
+Other resources could include office space, office supplies, project supplies, project travel, training, and financial support.
+Some Capstone partners provide small stipends or an hourly wage to students, but it is not required.
+The school also asks that partners provide an orientation to the project, organization, and community.

 The Clinton School offers faculty and staff support:

-Christina Standerfer, Faculty Director of the Office of Community Engagement (OCE), provides academic oversight of the Practicum and International Public Service Project (IPSP) experiences
+Dr. Nichola Driver, Faculty Director of the Office of Field Service (OFS), provides academic oversight of the Practicum and International Public Service Project (IPSP) experiences.

-Hilary Trudell, OCE Director of Local Programs and Regional Outreach, teaches the Practicum class, mentoring students through their first, team-based field experience at the Clinton School; works with any state or national organization interested in proposing a field project to the school; and manages the relationships with the organizations and project supervisors
+Beth Quarles, OFS Director of Local Programs and Regional Outreach, teaches the Practicum class, mentoring students through their first, team-based field experience at the Clinton School; works with any state or national organization interested in proposing a field project to the school; and manages the relationships with the organizations and project supervisors.

-Tiffany Jacob, OCE Director of international programs, develops and facilitates workshops and video modules to prepare students for the IPSP experience; works with international organizations to develop field placement opportunities overseas; and manages project logistics
+Tiffany Jacob, OFS Director of international programs, develops and facilitates workshops and video modules to prepare students for the IPSP experience; works with international organizations to develop field placement opportunities overseas; and manages project logistics.

 Field service graduate assistants help support students as they complete their fieldwork.